New on ValentinaChirico.com magnetic eyelashes and magnetic eyeliners

 Magnetic Eyes (eye makeup), Tested by me (reviews & swatches), Yay or Nay?

-In the UK, I stumbled upon some new beauty standards; one of these being blackest black, bold false eyelashes, seen 24/7 on the street.
+In the UK, I stumbled upon some new beauty standards, one of these being the blackest black, bold false eyelashes, seen 24/7 on the street.
 Lash extensions or glue-on, their type doesn’t really matter.
 So I embraced this trend on a whim with some magnetic lashes!

 An eyelash kit with compact case, applicator and innovative magnetic eyeliner

 The great advantage of using magnetic lashes is no need for glue.
 These falsies adhere to your delicate skin via magnetism!
-The magnetic bond is that between the magnets on the lashes strip and the microbeads in the eyeliner formula.
+The magnetic bond is between the magnets on the lash strips and the microbeads in the eyeliner formula.
 We can skip the glue, its stickiness and unpredictable hold power, but are we sure magnetic lashes are the answer?
 I tried a pair of magnetic falsies to know more…

 Valentina Chirico tries a set of magnetic eyelashes with magnetic eyeliner

-XXX magnetic eyeliner and eyelashes: product & packaging
+XXX Magnetic Eyelashes and Magnetic Eyeliner Kit: product & packaging

 As You Wish, magnetic eyeliner set with eyelashes - review